-We began issuing Nationwide-branded Visa credit cards to our customers in 1997 and had approximately 1.3 million active credit card accounts as at April 4, 2010.
+We began issuing Nationwide-branded Visa credit cards to our customers in 1997 and had approximately 1,317,471 active credit card accounts as of April 4, 2009.
 We market and process credit card applications ourselves (using our credit scoring system), and an outside contractor is responsible for billing and customer service functions.
 Our credit card holders receive differing credit limits, depending on their credit score.
 We do not charge customers an annual fee for using the credit card.

 Despite recent economic events our credit card asset quality remains strong.
-On a consistent basis with the industry, our percentage of credit card balances more than 30 days in arrears is 5.15% as at April 4, 2010 compared with the industry average of 6.64% at the same date.
+On a consistent basis with the industry, our percentage of credit card balances more than 30 days in arrears is 5.70% as of April 4, 2009 compared with the industry average of 8.28%.
 Asset quality is monitored constantly both for new and existing exposures.